 • The Inlet History graph displays the history of the sensor values.
-Select a different data type by
+Select a different data type by clicking the selector below the diagram.

 • To retrieve the exact data at a particular time, hover your mouse over the data line in the chart.
 Both the time and data are displayed as illustrated below.